Q. What is the Companion Animal Parasite Council (CAPC)?

 - While an estimated 77 percent of veterinarians currently recommend year-round administration of heartworm preventives, only half of owners report they follow these instructions; the result is that more than 240,000 dogs are diagnosed annually with heartworm infection.

-- Nationwide, 34 percent of dogs are infected with gastrointestinal parasites, with up to 54 percent infected in southeastern states.
+- Nationwide, almost 34 percent of shelter dogs are infected with gastrointestinal parasites, with as many as 52 percent infected in southeastern states.

 - The Centers for Disease Control and Prevention (CDC) estimate that between 1 and 3 million people are zoonotically infected with toxocara migrans each year.